casper-network/docs-archive/dapp-dev-guide/workflow/setup.rst

     }

-In order to enforce ``multisig`` for our main account, the contract will execute **2** crucial steps:
+The contract will execute **2 crucial steps** to enforce the multi-sig feature for your main account:

 1. Add the associated key to the account with a weight ``1``
-2. Raise the ``action threshold`` for ``deployment`` to ``2`` such that the weight is split equally between both the main and associated account.
+2. Raise the ``action threshold`` for ``deployment`` to ``2``, such that the deploy weight is split equally between the main and associated account

 **Important Note**: The action thresholds for deploys cannot be greater than the action threshold for ``key management``.
-Therefore we raise the ``key management`` threshold to allow us to raise the ``deployment`` threshold; by default both thresholds are set to ``1``
+Therefore we need to raise the ``key management`` threshold to raise the ``deployment`` threshold.
+By default, action thresholds are set to ``1``.

 Contract Execution
 ~~~~~~~~~~~~~~~~~~

-We execute the wasm that will alter the account to our specifications in one single deploy.
-We can send the deploy to the network using the Casperlabs rust client.
+Here is how you can execute the WASM file that will alter the account to your specifications in one single deploy.
+You have the option to send the deploy to the network using the Casper Rust client.
+There are a few fields that you need to fill in:

+1. ``node-address`` - An IP address of a node on the network (see `previous section <acquire-node-ip-address>`_)
+2. ``secret-key`` - The file name containing the secret key of the Main Account
+3. ``chain-name`` - The chain-name to the network where you wish to send the deploy (this example uses the Testnet)
+4. ``payment-amount`` - The cost of the deploy
+5. ``session-path`` - The path to the contract WASM
-The contract takes the account hash of the Associated as an argument labelled as ``deployment-account``.
-This argument can be passed using the ``--session-arg`` flag in the rust client.
+6. ``session-arg`` - The contract takes the account hash of the Associated account as an argument labeled ``deployment-account``.
+You can pass this argument using the ``--session-arg`` flag in the Rust client
-An example deployment is given below:

 ::